 Backpacking quilts have gone from a niche ultralight experiment to the default sleep system for serious hikers.
 The logic is simple: the insulation underneath you in a sleeping bag gets compressed by your body weight and provides almost no warmth.
 A quilt eliminates that dead weight and uses your sleeping pad as the bottom insulation layer instead.
 The result is a sleep system that weighs 8 to 16 ounces less than a comparable sleeping bag while packing into a smaller stuff sack.

-We tested 12 backpacking quilts across desert camps, alpine basins, and Appalachian shelters from 15F to 30F to find the five best options for every type of backpacker.
-Our testers included thru-hikers who have logged thousands of miles on the PCT and AT, weekend warriors testing their first quilt, and cold sleepers who were skeptical about the open-back design.
-We measured warmth at rated temperatures, tested pad attachment systems across multiple pad brands, weighed packed sizes, and tracked loft retention after repeated compression.
+We compared 12 backpacking quilts rated from 15F to 30F to find the five best options for every type of backpacker.
+Our picks draw on manufacturer specifications, published lab and field-test data from desert camps, alpine basins, and Appalachian shelters, and aggregated feedback from verified owners — including thru-hikers with thousands of PCT and AT miles, weekend warriors trying their first quilt, and cold sleepers skeptical of the open-back design.
+We weighed documented warmth at rated temperatures, pad attachment performance across multiple pad brands, packed sizes, and loft retention after repeated compression.

 Whether you are a thru-hiker optimizing every ounce or a weekend backpacker curious about quilts, these five picks represent the best in each category.
 Pair your quilt with the right sleeping pad and read our quilt vs sleeping bag comparison if you are still deciding between the two systems.